verbb/workflow/README.md

 - Makes use of Craft's native user permissions.
 - Choose which user groups are your Editor and Publisher roles.
 - Email notifications to the Publisher group when content is ready for review.
+- Configure whether eligible users can approve their own submissions.
+- Register custom actions for editor, reviewer and publisher steps.
 - Events for third-party plugins to hook into for submissions.

 ## Documentation